Travis Kvapil

-Travis Wade Kvapil (/ˈkwɔːpəl/ KWAW-pəl; born March 1, 1976) is an American professional stock car driver.
+Travis Wade Kvapil (/ˈkwɔːpəl/ KWAW-pəl; born March 1, 1976) is an American former professional stock car driver.
 He last competed part-time in the NASCAR Gander Outdoors Truck Series, driving the No. 1 Chevrolet Silverado for Beaver Motorsports.

 He was the 2003 NASCAR Craftsman Truck Series champion.

 Early career

 Kvapil grew up working on cars in his father's garage, and racing was a natural progression for the Wisconsin native.
-Kvapil began racing in 1992 at the age of 16 at Rockford Speedway, competing in the NASCAR Weekly Racing Series.
+Kvapil began racing in 1992 at the age of sixteen at Rockford Speedway, competing in the NASCAR Weekly Racing Series.
 He went on to win the American Short Tracker division track championship in 1994 at Rockford.
 In 1995, he moved up to super late models at Madison International Speedway, "Wisconsin's Fastest Half-Mile", and was named the track Rookie of the Year.
 He also became the track's Late Model Champion a year later in 1996.
 This honor made Kvapil the youngest to ever capture the title at the track at the age of 20.

 Kvapil moved to the ARTGO Series, a Midwest asphalt short-track motor-racing touring series.
 He finished in the top-10 in points from 1998–2000.